-An official guide will be delivered to households across the electoral Division of Fadden.
+An official guide will be delivered to households across the electoral Division of Dunkley.
 The guide will provide information on where, how, and when to vote, what to do if you cannot get to a polling place on by-election day, and how to complete your ballot paper correctly.
-The guide will be translated into key languages and made available on the AEC website.

 During the election period, the AEC's national telephone number, 13 23 26, will operate.
-A telephone interpreter service is available in more than 19 languages, and the National Relay Service is also available for voters (or any other person) who may need assistance contacting the AEC.
+A telephone interpreter service is available which includes 19 dedicated language lines and a general line for other languages.
+The National Relay Service is also available for voters (or any other person) who may need assistance contacting the AEC.